prisma/prisma-engines/query-engine/js-connectors/smoke-test-js/README.md

 - Create a new `shadow` database branch.
 Repeat the steps above (selecting the `shadow` branch instead of `main`), and paste the generated URL in the `JS_PLANETSCALE_SHADOW_DATABASE_URL` environment variable in `.envrc`.

 In the current directory:
-- Run `cp prisma/mysql/schema.prisma prisma/` to use the MySQL schema.
-Change the provider to `mysql`.
 - Run `prisma migrate reset` to populate the remote PlanetScale database with the "smoke test" data.
 - Change the `provider` name in [./prisma/schema.prisma](./prisma/schema.prisma) from `mysql` to `@prisma/planetscale`.